mindspore-ai/docs/tutorials/experts/source_en/others/mixed_precision.md

 The main idea is to enlarge the loss by a certain multiple when calculating the loss.
 Due to the existence of the chain rule, the gradient also expands accordingly, and then the corresponding multiple is reduced when the optimizer updates the weight, thus avoiding the situation of data underflow without affecting the calculation result.

-Two ways to scale are available in MindSpore, namely `FixedLossScaleManager` and `DynamicLossScaleManager`, which need to be used with the Model.
-When building models by using the Model, the mixed-precision strategy `amp_level` and the Loss Scale approach `loss_scale_manager` can be configured.
+There are two ways of implementing Loss Scale in MindSpore, users can either use the functional programming writeup and manually call the `scale` and `unscale` methods of `StaticLossScaler` or `DynamicLossScaler` to scale the loss or gradient during training; or they can configure the loss or gradient based on the `Model` interface and configure the mixed precision `amp_level` and the Loss Scale method `loss_scale_manager` as `FixedLossScaleManager` or `DynamicLossScaleManager` when building the model by using `Model`.

 First, let's take a look at why mixing accuracy is needed.
 The advantages of using FP16 to train a neural network are: